13 Best Paintings at the Prado Museum

 13. The Knight with his Hand on his Chest, by El Greco

-The Knight with his Hand on his Chest, by El Greco| ©losmininos
+The Knight with his Hand on his Chest, El Greco| ©losmininos

-The Knight with his Hand on his Chest, by El Greco| ©losmininos
+The Knight with his Hand on his Chest, El Greco| ©losmininos

 El Greco is another of the star artists in the Prado collection.
 The museum houses several of his works, but the Knight with his Hand on his Chest is particularly noteworthy.
-The work depicts a gentleman of about 30 years of age in typical 16th-century clothing.
+The work depicts a gentleman of about 30 years of age in typical 16th century clothing.

 Of all the portraits painted by the artist and exhibited in the Prado, this was one of the first to reach the museum and one of the most distinguished, due to the inclusion of an element such as the sword, rarely seen in this type of portrait.